bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
-Answer: Sets font-size to 10px;
+Answer: Sets font-size to 10px, making rem units easier to calculate.

 4. How would you describe preprocessing to someone new to CSS?
 Answer: Preprocessing is